bryxli/end-of-game-league-bot/README.md

 **To start the bot, run $lolsetup to specify text channel to send statistics to.**

 Commands:
-$lolhelp - help menu.
 $lolsetup <CHANNEL ID> - run bot setup.
 $lolname <SUMMONER NAME> - adds a user to the list.
-$loldel <SUMMOENR NAME> - deletes a user from the list.
+$loldel <SUMMONER NAME> - deletes a user from the list.
+$loldelall - clears the user list.
 $lolprint - print all users on the list.
+$lolsave - save names of all users to \data.json.
+$lolimport - imports user list from \data.json.

 Bot checks match history of player list every minute.
 Repeat matches will not be displayed.
 **NOTE: If SUMMONER NAME includes spaces, the name must be surrounded in quotes.**

-Code hosted on www.repl.it and powered by www.uptimerobot.com
+**May be detected as a trojan due to the use of PyInstaller to compile.**